adxsoft/obsidianTextualConceptmap/README.md

 ```

-See the video file **Textual Concept Map in Single Note.mp4** in this repository to see single note created for obsidian/
+See the video file **Textual Concept Map in Single Note.mp4** in this repository to see single note created for obsidian.

+The file **Textual Concept Map.md** contained the generated Markdown text you can copy and paste into your Obsidian Vault.